VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 Routing is responsible for matching incoming packages to routes and selecting an endpoint for handling.

 The `Route` class is used to define a route.
 It is an ordered set of **segments**, separated by `/`.
 Segments are the strings that make up the route.

 In route segments, you can use:

-* Unicode symbols
+* Unicode letters
 * Digits
 * Most special characters on the keyboard